html-graph/html-graph.github.io/content/interactive-edges/_index.md

 {{< /code >}}

 The `InteractiveEdgeShape` decorator provides an invisible interaction area around the visible edge.
-This example shows how to handle mouse and touch events:
+This example shows how to handle mouse click event for an edge:

 {{< code lang="javascript">}}
 import {
   CanvasBuilder,
   BezierEdgeShape,
   InteractiveEdgeShape,
-} from "@html-grapg/html-graph";
+} from "@html-graph/html-graph";

 const element = document.getElementById("canvas");